 Here’s how to best deal with those first wobbly meters:

-How do I carry a baby with a Bakfiets Cargobike?
+How do I carry a baby in the Kr8 (or Cargobike)?

 In Europe the standard baby carrier for the car is the Maxi-Cosi.
 In fact they seem to have something of a monopoly on these.
-Unlike most of the other makes I’ve seen (especially the American infant car seats) the Maxi Cosi is quite compact and it fits nicely into the box of the Cargobike.
-If the baby is an only child the Maxi Cosi (or equivalent) can be strapped into the bottom of the box of a Cargobike Long, with the baby facing the rider.
-Do use some sort of pad/pillow/cushion/blanket between MC and the wooden box to soften the ride.
+Unlike most of the other makes I’ve seen (especially the American infant car seats) the Maxi Cosi is quite compact and it fits nicely into the Kr8’s box.
+If the baby is an only child the Maxi Cosi (or equivalent) can be strapped into the bottom of the box, with the baby facing the rider.
+Do use some sort of pad/pillow/cushion/blanket between MC and the box to soften the ride.
 Of course this has to be done properly so somebody with either experience here or with good mechanical skills should fit it.

-WorkCycles makes a handy Maxi-Cosi carrier that fits all Cargobikes and also leaves room in the box for other cargo and kids (see below).
-A MC will also fit into a Cargobike Short, but it’ll take up the entire box.
-If you haven’t bought the bike yet, just get the Long version since you’ll need it anyway if a second child comes along.
+WorkCycles makes a handy Maxi-Cosi carrier that fits the Kr8 as well as Cargobikes and also leaves room in the box for other cargo and kids (see below).

 How do I carry both an infant in a Maxi Cosi and toddler(s) on the bench?

-Firstly you need a Cargobike Long to do this.
+No problem with the WorkCycles Kr8.
+You just need the WorkCycles Maxi-Cosi bridge.
 If you mount the Maxi-Cosi directly on the floor of the box there will not be enough room behind for the legs of kids on the bench.
 As a result the kids will put their feet on baby brother or sister in the Maxi Cosi making for an unhappy ride.

-Most shops install a Steco Buggy Mee in the box, as suggested by Bakfiets.nl.
+Many bike shops install a Steco Buggy Mee in the box.
 This steel-framed system holds the Maxi-Cosi securely but it unfortunately also takes up most of the volume in the box.

-WorkCycles developed its own solution a number of years ago.
+WorkCycles developed its own solution years ago.
 Its a quite simple “bridge” with straps and a cushion.
 This Maxi-Cosi holder takes up little space in the box and holds the Maxi-Cosi somewhat higher creating just enough legroom for the kids sitting on the bench behind.

 How can I safely carry children too big for a Maxi-Cosi but not yet ready to sit upright on the bench?